kakrusch/docana-project-luka/README.md

 1. We got the 4 largest subreddits in the dataset and put it in a dataframe using panda to access it better during the analysis.
 We saved it in a csv file so that it did not have to be loaded the data every time.
     - AskReddit (first [:200000000] characters, as the subreddit was much larger than all others), League of Legends, Relationships, TIFU

 2. We custom tokenized each subreddit using NLTK and regular expressions for the exceptions.
-Punctuation was removed for all tokens except for 'O.K' and lowered all tokens except for 'Ok' and 'O.K'.
+Punctuation was removed for all tokens except for `O.K` and lowered all tokens except for `Ok` and  `O.K`.
-        - For the versions of 'ok' case and punctuation matters: Ok vs ok vs O.K., but for other words it introduced too much noise.
+        - For the versions of 'ok' case and punctuation matters: `Ok` vs `ok` vs `O.K.`, but for other words it introduced too much noise.

 ```bash
 def custom_tokenizer(raw_list):